SomeshPhulari/AlationAssignment/README.md

 Chrome,
 Firefox,

-For Running:- You need to import this project in eclipse and run testng.xml on TestNG
+For Running:- You need to import this project in eclipse add TestNG and run testng.xml on TestNG